LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **Mode** (default: `Timestamp` if there is a timestamper configured, `SelfSigned` otherwise, v1.8.0): the mode in which the electronic signatures will be performed.
 The available modes are `SelfSigned` and `Timestamp`:
 	* `SelfSigned`: a self signed certificate is generated once and used for every electronic signagure in the application.
 	* `Timestamp`: the electronic signature is added to the document as a timestamp signature.
 Requires that a Timestamper is configured.
+* **AdditionalInfoUrl** (v1.9.0): URL to redirect the user when he clicks the electronic signature info icon in the document creation screen.

 ###  *VisualRepresentation* Settings